In this interview, Antonio Espingardeiro, PhD student at the University of Salford talks to AZoRobotics about the P37 S65 Elderly Care Robot.

 Such integration opened new ways of thinking technically and philosophically when it comes to Robotics and elderly care.

-AE – Readers can watch the video demonstration of P37 S65 elderly care robot at YouTube.
+Readers can watch the video demonstration of P37 S65 elderly care robot on YouTube.

 About Antonio Espingardeiro